Cactusolo/rosid_NCOMMS-19-37964-T/README.md

     - Rosid_Geographic_Tropics_binary.csv
       _Derived from **Species Distribution Data** mentioned above, and detailed in the materials and methods section and Supplementary files, as well as scripts list below._
     - Global_paleo-temperature.csv
-      _Historical oxygen isotope (δ18O) data were derived from from [Cramer et al. (2009)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008PA001683)_
+      _Historical oxygen isotope (δ18O) data were derived from [Cramer et al. (2009)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008PA001683)_

 ## Scripts

-_**Note:** Please modify and confirm the input and output path before emply these scripts.
-All the file names here assigned for specific purpose._
+_**Note:** Please modify and confirm the input and output path before executing these scripts.
+All the file names here assigned for the specific purpose._

 + **Subset 17 Rosid Subclades**
   	- _**extract_Order_tree.sh**_